Te Whau eatery FOH Briefing

-What to bring/wear: Yourself, an apron if you are concerned about spilling food on yourself, otherwise ideally a dark coloured top, comfortable shoes and tied back hair if it’s long.
+What to bring/wear: An apron if you like, and ideally a dark coloured top, comfortable shoes and tied back hair if it’s long.

 Guests can arrive for dinner anytime from 6.30-8pm.

-The space seats 75pax and we expect to serve around 120pax per week.
+The space seats 70pax and we expect to serve around 120pax per night.
 This means you will need to re-sit people on some tables after people have left.
 New place settings require a napkin, soup soon, dessert spoon, fork, knife and water glass.

 THE “PAYF” MODEL

 This system allows people from all walks of life to come together to enjoy a meal.
-We are a not-for-profit charity. we rely on these contributions & without them we cannot continue to feed people.
-There is a donation tin for people to put cash in and they can get cash out from the bar, using the eftpos machine.
+We are a not-for-profit charity that relies on these contributions, and without them we cannot continue.
+There is a donation tin for people to put cash in and an eftpos machine that a few regular volunteers know how to use.

 Entrée - soup with bread.
 This is always vegetarian.
 Make sure there is bread with the soup you take.
 If people ask for more you can get this from a kitchen on a side plate

 Main – always involves meat but we also provide a vegetarian option as well